aminAEK/Akka_DFS_Project/readme.md

 ## Day 2
 ---
+## Note:
+- All the text files in the project are initially empty.
+Check them after running the commands.

 ### Part 1:
 -  In this part, we implement a durable-actor which implements the key-value abstraction with an append-only file that we called "storeD2P1.txt".